 Foliar Recipe #1: Neem Oil +Agsil16H 7.8% + Aloe Vera + Essential Oils (Use During Lights Out Only)

-This is the go-to IPM foliar spray for weekly use, but variations of this recipe can be used and will belisted below without all of the detailed explanations.
-If you are worried about all the recipes, then just use this one and you’ll be fine.
+This is the go-to IPM foliar spray for weekly use, but variations of this recipe can be used.
+We will list them below.
+If you aren't sure which to use, then just use this first one and you’ll be fine.

 Directions for mixing:

-Then emulsify 1 Tablespoon of Neem oil using 1-2 teaspoons of 7.8% Potassium Silicate solution into the shaker cup with the warm water and Aloe Juice.
+- Emulsify 1 tablespoon of Neem oil using 1-2 teaspoons of 7.8% Potassium Silicate solution in warm water.

-Spray the plant down using asprayer with a wand like a Chapin model 1949.
-This type of sprayer will allow you to effectively coat your entire plant from bottom to top.
-Use the wand and work your way from the bottom to the top spraying the underside of every leaf and once done turn the wand over and spray the top of every leaf, completely saturating the canopy until the plant is weeping and ready to fall over from the weight of the foliar spray.
+- Use a sprayer with a wand for better coverage.
+We like the Chapin model 1949.
+This type of sprayer will allow you to effectively coat your entire plant.
+Use the wand and work your way from the bottom to the top spraying the underside of every leaf and once done, turn the wand over and spray the top of every leaf, completely saturating the canopy until the plant is weeping and ready to fall over from the weight of the foliar spray.

-Make Sure to spray this just before or just after lights off as the neem oil and the essential oils will burn your plants if sprayed with lights on.
-Essential oils are especially reactive to light so be sure to spray at lights out… and not just a couple hours before lights on.
+- Spray just before or after lights off to prevent the essential oils from burning your plants.
+Essential oils are especially reactive to light so be sure to spray at lights out–not just a couple hours before lights on.